AdamVictory/Oaxaca-Taco-Bar/README.md

 <img src="https://github.com/AdamVictory/Oaxaca-Taco-Bar/blob/main/wireframescreenshots/colour-scheme.png">
 The colour scheme in this project consists of three colours: Black, White and Orange.
 They complement eachother very well and creare good contrast.
 I used [Coolers](https://coolors.co/)

+## Code
++ I used this to help me embed google maps into my contact section [Big Commerce](https://support.bigcommerce.com/s/question/0D51B000046LDqwSAG/how-to-center-embedded-google-map-on-webpage?language=en_US)
++ The code for my Hero Image was taken from the Love Running Walkthrough.
++ The code for the contact form was also taken from the Love Running Walkthrough.
++ The code for the "Why our tacos?" section was taken from the ethos section in the Love Running Walkthrough.
++ The code for my social media links was taken from the Love Running Walkthrough.
++ The animation code for my banner was taken from the Love Running Walkthrough,

 ## Text
 The Majority of the text content was made by myself.
 The only thing I took was the menu items from a similar Mexican restuarant called Masa.